Quickstart for Ascend on Snowflake

 GRANT ALL ON DATABASE identifier($ENV_DEV_DB) TO ROLE identifier($ENV_DEV_ROLE);

-Then, you need to add the password as a secret in your Environment Vault.
+Now, you'll need to add the password as a secret in your Environment Vault.
 In the Ascend UI, navigate to the Environments settings and edit the Dev environment.

-Using the same password you used in the SQL script above, create a secret in the Environment Vault (Dev).
-The secret name can be anything, though for this quickstart snowflake-password
+Using the same password as in the SQL script above, create a secret in the Environment Vault (Dev).
+You can choose any name for the secret, but for this quickstart, we recommend using snowflake-password to align with the default values in the code for running your first Flow below.

-is recommended to match the default values in code for running your first Flow below.
-This is the same secret name as in the Instance Vault, which is fine because the Instance Vault and Environment Vault (Dev) are separate vaults for different purposes.
+This secret name matches the one in the Instance Vault, which is fine since the Instance Vault and Environment Vault (Dev) are separate and serve different purposes.

 Set up a Git Repository